 Our tea trip visit will take place during the peak of the 2019 Spring plucking season, which is an exciting time for anyone who has interest in tea.

 The knowledge you will acquire from our tea tour is potentially more valuable than years of reading books and blogs.

 To know is to experience, and we’re thrilled to experience this journey with you.

 Our group will first meet in the city of Hefei, Anhui.

-Anhui is home to many of China's most famous teas and is convenient to go to other parts of China.
+Anhui is home to many of China's most famous teas and is a convenient start for traveling to other parts of China.

-Specific tea regions we will visit have to depends on the tea season as primary season for each tea is very short, only 10-15 days a year and it is hard to know this far ahead of time - making dates difficult to set for our Chinese tea trip.
+Specific tea regions we will visit will depend on the tea season.
+The primary season for each tea is very short, only 10-15 days a year, and it is hard to know this far ahead of time.
+This makes dates difficult to set for our Chinese tea trip.